Oh come on, you knew I would and I knew it too.

 I was so excited because I had bought it without any help from anyone.

-I saved up the down payment, got the loan all by myself and went into the dealership with my dad and bought myself a car.
+I saved up the down payment, got the loan all by myself and went to the dealership with my dad and bought myself a car.

 I may or may not have had my lunch break inside my car at work every day for the first month I owned it.